-The school's Supporting Pupils with Medical Conditions Policy will be read, understood and adhered to at all times.
+The school's First Aid and Medication in Schools Policies will be read, understood and adhered to at all times.

 The school will obtain notification from parents regarding any medication that pupils are required to take.
 Only trained staff will administer medication.
 The school's Administering Medication Policy will be followed at all times.
 A record will be kept of any medication that pupils take - this will be checked prior to administering any non-prescription medication.